Last updated on May 17th, 2022 at 10:59 pm

-Its name is Fantasos, a being who has the ability to transform into any inanimate thing, real or imagined, and to present himself to humans in any form he wished.
+Its name is Phantasos, a being who has the ability to transform into any inanimate thing, real or imagined, and to present himself to humans in any form he wished.

-Son of the god Hypnos(Sleep), and the Grace Pasithea.
+Son of the god Hypnos(Sleep), and the Pasithea, one of the Charites (Graces).

 Empousa: The one who penetrates